ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 The required schema operations are:

-1. create (using a name and list of fields)
+1. register (using a name and list of fields)
 2. fetch (using a schema ID)

 ## Implementation